hoylemd/rails_base/README.md

 todo: redirect user to own profile page on login if email is not verified
 todo: add a 'resend verification' link to profile pages.
 todo: invalidate current password on password reset, and log user out elsewhere.
+todo: allow admins to promote other users to admins